quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

 import './IHederaTokenService.sol';

+/// The interface for a generic EVM hook. interface IHieroHook {
+    /// The context the hook is executing in struct HookContext {
+        /// The address of the installing entity the hook is executing on behalf of address installer;
+        /// The fee the transaction payer was charged for the triggering transaction uint256 txnFee;
+        /// The gas cost the transaction payer was charged for specifically this hook uint256 gasCost;
+        /// The memo of the triggering transaction string memo;
+        /// The "extended" call data passed to the hook bytes args;
+    }
+}

-/// The interface for an account allowance EVM hook. interface IHieroAccountAllowanceEvmHook {
+/// The interface for an account allowance hook. interface IHieroAccountAllowanceHook {
     /// Combines HBAR and HTS asset transfers. struct Transfers {
         /// The HBAR transfers